stolostron/multiclusterhub-operator/docs/disconnected-install-aws.md

 - For domain name, enter `my-dc1.dev01.red-chesterfield.com`
 - Change the Type to "Private hosted zone"
-- In the "Region" box, select us-east region
+- In the "Region" box, select us-east-1 region
 - In the VPC ID box, select the vpc you created above

 Click "Create hosted zone"